druidfi/tools/README.md

 ## Developing

 Set Git hook.
-This will run tests pre-push and if all is good, then update version.
+This will run tests pre-commit and if all is good, then update version.

 ```
-$ ln -sf ../../hooks/pre-push .git/hooks/pre-push
+$ ln -sf ../../hooks/pre-commit .git/hooks/pre-commit
 ```

 Run tests: